alexey1607/scalyr-community/guides/zen-and-the-art-of-system-monitoring.md

 At Scalyr, we're a group of experienced operations engineers who - despite what you may think of the craft - don't love being yelled at by the sales department, and certainly don't love being woken up at 3 am by our own alerts.
 We've learned a lot from our years on the front lines: Monitoring is critical to your application's health, and effective monitoring is critical to your own.

-In this guide, we're going to explore exactly what we mean by "effective monitoring" and offer a practical framework which you can use to structure your monitoring and alerts.
+In this guide, we're going to explore exactly what we mean by "effective monitoring" and offer a practical framework of best practices that you can use to structure your monitoring and alerts.
 You'll learn how to:

  * Minimize production issues;
- * Avoid false alarms;
+ * Avoid false alarms; and
- * And do all this with as little effort as possible.
+ * Do all this with as little effort as possible.

 ## Challenges